farzammnf/Success-Score/README.md

 ## 📌 About This Repository

-## 📁 Repository Structure

-### 📂 Data
-- `Data/` 📊 Contains datasets used for training and testing the model.
-  - `raw_data.csv` 📄 Raw extracted data.
-  - `processed_data.csv` 🏗️ Preprocessed dataset with feature engineering.
-  - `match_results_2025.csv` ⚽ Test dataset for the 2025 season.

-### 📂 Files
-- `train_model.py` 🤖 Python script for training the machine learning model.
-- `evaluate_model.py` 📈 Script for evaluating model performance.
-- `feature_engineering.ipynb` 🛠️ Jupyter notebook for feature engineering.
-- `data_visualization.ipynb` 📊 Notebook for exploratory data analysis and visualization.

-### 📄 README.md
-- 📝 Provides an overview of the project, including methodology and findings.

-### 🖼️ Work-Flow.jpg
-- 🏗️ Visual representation of the project's workflow.

----

-💡 **Note:** Modify filenames based on the actual structure of your repository!

 This repository contains the **code, dataset, and machine learning models** used in our research paper, where we introduce **Success Score**, a novel statistical parameter to measure the quality of a football team.
 The **Success Score** is calculated as the **sum of expected goals (xG) and actual goals scored** against their opponents and is **scaled to a range of 0 to 10** for easy interpretation.